hayes/pothos/packages/plugin-federation/README.md

 ### Extending external entities

-External enties can be extended by calling `builder.externalRef`, and then calling implement on the returned ref.
+External entities can be extended by calling `builder.externalRef`, and then calling implement on the returned ref.

-`builder.externalRef` takes the name of the entity, a selection (using `builder.selecton`, just like a `key` on an entity object), and a resolve method that loads an object given a `key`.
+`builder.externalRef` takes the name of the entity, a selection (using `builder.selection`, just like a `key` on an entity object), and a resolve method that loads an object given a `key`.
 The return type of the resolver is used as the backing type for the ref, and will be the type of the `parent` arg when defining fields for this type.

 ```typescript
 const ProductRef = builder.externalRef(